Shelter Dog Meal Donation Count:

 Shutterstock

 Bichon Frises are cheerful and affectionate dogs prone to separation anxiety.
 They can become anxious in unfamiliar environments or when left alone for long periods.
 Providing social interaction, regular exercise, and mental stimulation can help manage their anxiety.
-Creating a safe and comforting space where they can retreat when feeling stressed is also beneficial.
+Creating a safe and comforting space where they can retreat when stressed is also beneficial.
 Bichon Frises thrive on companionship and enjoy being close to their owners, making it important to include them in daily activities.

 Labrador Retriever